 3. Incorporate Storage Furniture

-One of the easiest ways to maximize space in the living room is to keep it free of excess clutter.
+One of the easiest ways to maximize space in the living room is to add extra storage and keep it free of excess clutter.
 An organized living area will instantly feel a lot more open and airier.
 Use storage furniture to corral extra items like stray pairs of shoes, throw blankets, or books.

-There are also storage sofas and sectionals available with a chaise that opens up to reveal roomy storage hidden inside.
-Look for coffee and end tables that have drawers or hidden shelving, so you have even more access to storage.
+There are also storage sofas and sectionals available with a chaise that opens up to reveal hidden storage inside.
+Look for coffee and end tables that have drawers or shelving, so you have even more access to storage.
 The more functionality you can get from each piece of furniture, the more organized your living room will look (and actually be!).

 How can my entryway keep my living room organized?

 If your home has a foyer or entryway, it’s a perfect opportunity to reduce clutter in the main living area.
-Try these tips to help you design a functional entrance to your home that will maximize the living room’s space for relaxation and entertaining.
+Try these tips to help you design a functional entrance to your home that will maximize the living room’s space with storage solutions.

 - Use wall hooks or coat racks in the entryway for hats, purses, and dog leashes.